 - Combine photos or other materials from the same collection into a single citation.
 (See nhd.org/annotated-bibliography).

 - Separate your bibliography into two sections: one for primary sources and one for secondary sources.

 - Do not attach primary or secondary materials to your annotated bibliography.

 - Do not include your annotated bibliography in the word count.

-There is a specific format, or style, in which a bibliography should appear: MLA or Chicago Manual of Style.
+- There is a specific format, or style, in which a bibliography should appear: MLA or Chicago Manual of Style.
 Ask your teacher which style to use.